 For now, we were given a number of homework activities.
 We had to do the body scan every day - without expectations - and make notes on how we experienced it.
 We also had to choose one routine activity in our daily lives and make a deliberate effort to do it mindfully, in the way we ate the cranberry.
 I chose cycling to work.
 We also had to try and eat at least one meal a day in a mindful way.

-Next week, we were told, we would still be focusing on the first part of the course - developing awareness - but this time the focus would be on automatic judgements.
+Next week we would still be focusing on the first part of the course - developing awareness - but this time the focus would be on automatic judgements.
 I'll be writing about that in my next post.